 On August 7, 2018, Elon Musk made the decision to publicly announce on Twitter, “Am considering taking Tesla private at $420.
 Funding secured.”

-His stated price represented a significantly lower value than the current market price of Tesla stock, which alarmed many investors and tainted investor decision making regarding purchase or sale of Tesla stock.
+His stated price represented a significantly lower value than the current market price of Tesla stock, which alarmed many investors and tainted investor decision-making regarding the purchase or sale of Tesla stock.

 The SEC says the statement regarding “funding secured” represented a fraudulent act since it’s believed that Musk knew the necessary transactions were still far from certain.